Symmetry Breaking and Link Homologies II: Symmetries and Cohomology operations

-Recall that the equivariant theory $\Hh$ was defined as a Borel equivariant completion of $\Ho \wedge \BSU_+$.
+Recall that the equivariant theory $\Hh$ was defined as the Borel equivariant completion of $\Ho \wedge \BSU_+$.
 By Thom isomorphism, it is easy to see that $\Ho \wedge \BSU_+ \iso \Ho \wedge \MU$, where $\MU$ denotes the (non-equivariant) complex cobordism spectrum.
-The theory $\Ho \wedge \MU$ is universal in the sense that its homotopy $\Z[b_1, b_2, \ldots]$ represents (as functors from rings to sets) the data given by a formal group law $F$, endowed with an isomorphism $e_F(x)$ from the additive group law to $F$.
-In other words, the generating function $e_F(x)$ is the ``universal exponential"
+The theory $\Ho \wedge \MU$ is universal in the sense that its homotopy $\Z[b_1, b_2, \ldots]$ represents (as functors from rings to sets) the data given by a formal group law $F$, endowed with an isomorphism $e_F(x)$ from the additive group law to $F$ \cite{A}.
+In other words, $e_F(x)$ is the ``universal exponential"

 Consider the map $\eta : \Ho \wedge \MU \longrightarrow \Ho \wedge \MU \wedge \MU$ that includes $\MU$ into the right factor.
 As before, the theory $\Ho \wedge \MU \wedge \MU$ also has a universal description in that its homotopy $\Z[b_i, s_j, i,j \geq 1]$ represents a pair of formal group laws $(F,G)$, and a pair of isomorphisms